Experience co-operative education and work integrated learning (WIL) at Georgian!

 - 6,200 employers partner with Georgian to offer student work experiences

-- Georgian is the only Ontario college with programs accredited by the Canadian Association for Co-operative Education; this represents the highest standard of achievement for co-op programs in Canada
+- We have several programs accredited by Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada); This represents the highest standard of achievement for co-op programs in Canada

-- be your own boss and start a business as part of Georgian’s eCo-op
+- Be your own boss and start a business as part of Georgian’s eCo-op program

 Georgian grads get jobs

-- Georgian is number one in graduate employment among all Ontario colleges
+- Georgian is a leader in graduate employment

 Are you considering applying to Georgian College?
 Our career success team is here to help.